apache/solr/README.md

 Documentation up to date with this branch, useful for running locally-built images, can be found in the [reference guide](solr/solr-ref-guide/src/running-solr-in-docker.adoc).

-There is also a gradle task for building custom Solr images, which are built identically to the official image except for getting the Solr artifacts locally instead of from the official release.
+There is also a gradle task for building custom Solr images, which are built identically to the official image except for retrieving the Solr artifacts locally instead of from the official release.
 The task will output the image name to use at the end of the build.

 `./gradlew docker`